World Math Days and Month

 Mathematics in the Medieval Maghrib: General Survey on Mathematical Activities in North Africa, by Ahmed Djebbar

 In this important article, Professor Ahmed Djebbar, the renowned scholar and specialist of the history of Arabic sciences, especially in the Islamic West, presents a general survey on mathematical activities in the Medieval Maghrib since the 9th century.
-Relying on his own studies and on a direct knowledge of the original sources, the author draws a rich picture of scientific activity in the Islamic west and thus shows the importance of the contribution of Maghribi mahematicians to the Arabic and Islamic mathematical tradition.
+Relying on his own studies and on a direct knowledge of the original sources, the author draws a rich picture of scientific activity in the Islamic West and thus shows the importance of the contribution of Maghribi mathematicians to the Arabic and Islamic mathematical tradition.

 Read More…